MaybeJustJames/zephyr/README.md

 webpack
 ```

+You can also specify modules as entry points, which is the same as specifying
+all exported identifiers.

 `zephyr` reads corefn json representation from `output` directory, removes non
 transitive dependencies of entry points and dumps common js modules (or corefn
 representation) to `dce-output` directory.